conan-io/conan-center-index/docs/adding_packages/conanfile_attributes.md

 ## Settings

 As a general rule, recipes should set the `settings` attribute to: `os`, `arch`, `compiler` and `build_type`, and let Conan compute the package ID based on the settings.
 Some exceptions apply, as detailed below.
+For cases not covered here, please reach out to the Conan Center maintainers team for assistance.
 The following list is not exhaustive:

 * **Recipes for _header only_ libraries** or where the contents of the package are the same irrespective of settings, might omit the `settings` attribute altogether, unless there is any logic conditional on a setting value.
 If the recipe has options or dependencies, but the contents of the package are invariant irrespective of their values, the following logic must be added to ensure a single, unique package ID: